-The stakeholders group met a year later to review the task force’s progress, and in 2003 a new design concept was adopted that set the course for delivery of ESS’s first neutrons by 2019.
-The challenge then shifted from technical to administrative: a site and host nation for the project must be selected, and the group must formalize its organizational structure and governance before the project could move forward.
+The stakeholders group met a year later to review the task force’s progress, and in 2003 a new design concept was adopted that set the course for the delivery of ESS’s first neutrons by 2019.
+The challenge then shifted from technical to administrative: a site and host nation for the project needed to be selected, and the group had to formalise its organisational structure and governance before the project could move forward.

-Over the next five years a competitive and yet collaborative site selection process played out that left three contenders: Lund, Sweden; Debrecen, Hungary; and Bilbao, Spain.
-Lund was chosen as the preferred site, ultimately with the negotiated endorsements of both Spain and Hungary.
-Following a site review process overseen by the ESS stakeholders, the definitive selection of Lund was announced in Brussels on May 28, 2009.
+Over the next five years, a competitive and yet collaborative site selection process played out that resulted in three contenders: Lund, Sweden; Debrecen, Hungary; and Bilbao, Spain.
+Ultimately, Lund was chosen as the preferred site, with the negotiated endorsements of both Spain and Hungary.
+Following a site review process overseen by the ESS stakeholders, the definitive selection of Lund was announced in Brussels on 28 May 2009.

-The team, led by Colin Carlile and based at the time at Lund University, went straight to work establishing an organizational structure that would oversee the future of the project.
-Two lines of governance were created: a steering committee composed of representatives from the many partner countries; and a board of directors formally bound to represent the interests of Sweden and Denmark, the legal and administrative owners of ESS.
+The team, led by Colin Carlile and based at the time at Lund University, went straight to work establishing an organisational structure that would oversee the future of the project.
+Two lines of governance were created: a steering committee, composed of representatives from the many partner countries; and a board of directors, formally bound to represent the interests of Sweden and Denmark, the legal and administrative owners of ESS.
 In 2010, ESS became ESS AB, a publicly held company with 75% of its stock held by Sweden and 25% by Denmark.

-The ESS Steering Committee held its first meeting in Copenhagen in October 2009, signaling the beginning of the Pre-Construction Phase and the true launch of a vision over 25 years in the making.
+The ESS Steering Committee held its first meeting in Copenhagen in October 2009, signalling the beginning of the Pre-Construction Phase and the true launch of a vision that had been over 25 years in the making.